 Use this instruction when the defendant is charged with transporting or giving away

-more than 28.5 grams of marijuana.
+more than 28.5 grams of cannabis.
 For offering to transport or give away more than

-28.5 grams of marijuana, use CALCRIM No. 2363, Offering to Transport or
+28.5 grams of cannabis, use CALCRIM No. 2363, Offering to Transport or Give

 • Elements.
 Health & Saf.
 Code, § 11360(a).